Benefits Plans - Long-Term Disability Plans: Expanded Long-Term Disability -

 Vocational Rehabilitation and Return to Work

-To facilitate recovery, the university will aid and encourage disabled faculty and staff members, whenever possible, to return to workeither with the university or another employer.
+To facilitate recovery, the university will aid and encourage disabled faculty and staff members, whenever possible, to return to work—either with the university or with another employer.

 Able to Work

-The university will assist you with a return to workwith either the university or another employerfor a period not to exceed 90 days from the date it is determined by the Claims Administrator that you are no longer totally disabled.
-During this period, you must agree to fully cooperate with the University-assigned certified vocational rehabilitation counselor who will provide these services to you.
+The university will assist you with a return to work— with either the university or with another employer— for a period not to exceed 90 days from the date it is determined by the Claims Administrator that you are no longer totally disabled.
+During this period, you must agree to fully cooperate with the university-assigned certified vocational rehabilitation counselor who will provide these services to you.
 Vocational services will include assistance with analysis of your transferable job skills, identification of potential job opportunities, preparation of a resume, and counseling to prepare for interviews.
-During the rehabilitation period, the University will agree to continue to provide benefits under this Plan for a period of no more than 90 days.
-Your cooperation is required in order to receive Plan Benefits.
+During this rehabilitation period, the university will agree to continue to provide benefits under this Plan for a period of no more than 90 days.
+Your cooperation is required in order to receive Plan benefits.

-If it is determined by the vocational rehabilitation counselor that certain documented issues make your successful return to work in at least a half-time position appear questionable, this initial return may be considered a period of rehabilitative employment of a period not to exceed 60 days.
+If it is determined by the vocational rehabilitation counselor that certain documented issues make your successful return to work in a least a half-time position appear questionable, this initial return may be considered a period of rehabilitative employment for a period not to exceed 90 days.
 Your benefits from this Plan will be reduced by no more than 50 cents for each dollar you earn from rehabilitative employment.
-During this 60-day period of rehabilitative employment, the vocational rehabilitation counselor will evaluate your progress and ability to maintain at least half-time employment.
-If it is determined based on medical and vocational information that you are able to work at least half-time, then benefits under this Plan will be discontinued at the end of the 60-day period.
+During this 90-day period of rehabilitative employment, the vocational rehabilitation counselor will evaluate your progress and ability to maintain at least half-time employment.
+If it is determined based on medical and vocational information that you are able to work at least half-time, then benefits under this Plan will be discontinued at the end of the 90-day period.